 A classic case of colic is where the baby pulls his knees up, clenches his fists, closes his eyes tightly or opens them wide.
 They may even hold their breath for a short time.
 Bowel activity increases, and your baby may pass “wind”.

-However, colic is a term that is used widely by people who do not have another reason for baby’s distress.
+However, colic is a term that is used widely when another reason for baby’s distress can’t be found.
 In our experience, there is more likely to be a cause for little one’s distress rather than it being a case of true colic.
 Therefore, it’s always wise to look at other digestive issues that can affect baby before deciding it is colic.
+See COLIC Fact Vs Fiction for more information on the possible causes of colic type symptoms.

-Over the years we have noticed that when a baby presents with colic-type symptoms, and we have ruled out other digestive issues, the most likely cause is a gut immaturity or imbalance.
+Over the years we have noticed that when a baby presents with colic-type symptoms, and we have ruled out other digestive issues and physical issues, the most likely cause is a gut immaturity or imbalance.

 Many of the bacteria in a newborn baby’s gut come from Mum.
 The type of delivery is important in determining how populated the baby’s gut will be with good bacteria.
 A vaginal birth exposes the baby to the mother’s vaginal microflora and allows the baby’s gut to be well populated by good bacteria.
 A baby delivered by C-section is delivered into a sterile environment.
 This can therefore negatively affect the level of good bacteria in the gut.
 This small difference, different types of delivery, has been shown to have an influence on the development of a healthy immune system.